freenas/freenas-docs/userguide/sharing.rst

    Configuring Time Machine on Mac OS X Lion

-If you receive a "Time Machine could not complete the backup.
-The backup disk image could not be created (error 45)" error when backing up to the %brand% system, you will need to create a sparsebundle image using
+If :guilabel:`Time Machine could not complete the backup.
+The backup disk image could not be created (error 45)` is shown when backing up to the %brand% system, a sparsebundle image must be created using
 `these instructions
 <http://forum1.netgear.com/showthread.php?t=49482>`_.

-If you receive the message "Time Machine completed a verification of your backups.
-To improve reliability, Time Machine must create a new backup for you." and you do not want to perform another complete backup or lose past backups, follow the instructions in this `post
+If :guilabel:`Time Machine completed a verification of your backups.
+To improve reliability, Time Machine must create a new backup for you.` is shown, and you do not want to perform another complete backup or lose past backups, follow the instructions in `this post
 <http://www.garth.org/archives/2011,08,27,169,fix-time-machine-sparsebundle-nas-based-backup-errors.html>`_.